mahirgamal/LEI-schema/README.md

 ## Message

 - **eventName Property:** This property is crucial as it defines what the event is about.
 Depending on the value of the "eventName" property, specific actions or properties will be selected from the "oneOf" section.
 In essence, "eventName" serves as a descriptor or label for the nature of the event.
-- **Producer Property:** The "Producer" property encompasses several sub-properties that collectively define the details of the farm or producer.
-These sub-properties include the Property Identification Code (PIC) for the farm, owner name, email, address, and phone number.
-Essentially, it provides information about the entity responsible for the event data.
 - **Session Property:** In certain scenarios, multiple animals may experience the same type of event within a specific period.
 For instance, the "weight" event might occur for 50 animals on the same date.
 The "session" property is used to group such events together, indicating that these events happened within the same session or timeframe.
 It helps in organizing and categorizing events that occur simultaneously for multiple entities.
 - **oneOf Property:** This property is central to the event data structure.
 It contains multiple sub-properties, and one of them will be selected based on the value of the "event" property.
 The "oneOf" section defines different possibilities or variations of event data.
 It ensures that the event data is properly categorized and structured based on the nature of the event.

 ![image](https://github.com/mahirgamal/LEI-schema/assets/86919381/6c40ba67-65b0-4fd1-b94c-290ddcd810e7)

+## Owner Property
+The "Owner" property encompasses several sub-properties that collectively define the details of the farm or producer.
+These sub-properties include the Property Identification Code (PIC) for the farm, owner name, email, address, and phone number.
+Essentially, it provides information about the entity responsible for the event data.

 ## Event Date Time
 - **eventDateTime:** is the time stamp that the event has been published to the subscriber to consume it.